hackcheckio/Hackcheck-Private-API/FAQ.md

 We do not provide any feature to download databases, neither do we plan to.

 # Is this service legal?
-When databases are breached, they eventually get leaked to the public.
-Therefore, being considered to be public domain.
-This means the data is owned by the public and is fully legal to use.
+When a website has a data breach, many times the data usually ends up getting leaked into the public, therefore being considered public domain.
+All information provided by HackCheck is all publically owned, therefore being considered fully legal to use.
+As a user of our services, you are still required to follow our [Terms of Services](https://hackcheck.io/TOS).